-The student association fee, course fees, science lab fees, and nursing department fees (if applicable) are refunded in full through the 100% refund period.
+The Bethel Student Association fee, course fees, science lab fees, and nursing department fees (if applicable) are refunded in full through the 100% refund period.
 Thereafter, there is no refund of the fees.

-Students who withdraw from Bethel or drop below full-time status may incur additional tuition and housing costs for interim.
-Please see "Student Costs for 2012-2013" or contact the Bethel Business Office for additional information.
+Students who withdraw from Bethel or drop below full time status may incur additional tuition and housing costs for interim.
+Please see "Student Costs for 2013-2014" or contact the Bethel Business Office for additional information.